 SOFTS-Raw sugar futures climb; focus on India and Brazil

-LONDON, Nov 1 (Reuters) - Raw sugar futures on ICE rose sharply on Tuesday as the market awaited clarity on India's export quota this season while there was also concern about the potential for disruption to exports from Brazil after Sunday's presidential election.
+NEW YORK/LONDON, Nov 1 (Reuters) - Raw sugar futures on ICE rose sharply on Tuesday as the market awaited clarity on India's export quota this season, while there was also concern about the potential for disruption to exports from Brazil after Sunday's presidential election.

 SUGAR